stephenry/q/README.md

   to realize its implementation.
 * The implementation of quicksort in hardware is complicated by its recursive nature.
 In quicksort, a number of comparsion are carried out so as to partition an array around some value.
-Was this partitioning is carried out, the process is repeated recursively in each of these partitions, until their size as fallen to zero elements.
+When this partitioning is carried out, the process is repeated recursively in each of these partitions, until their size as fallen to zero elements.